Associate Dean for Research Innovation; J. Brian Quinn Professor in Technology and Strategy; Area Chair, Strategy and

 As Executive Director of Talent Management, Tye partners with the Deanery and senior leadership to lead initiatives that sustain and advance Tuck as the best business school in the world at which to work.
 Among his responsibilities, Tye oversees Tuck’s talent management and human resources services, including organizational development, recruitment and hiring, performance management, employee relations, and staff training.
 Before joining Tuck in June 2016, Tye served in the Dartmouth Office of Human Resources as Senior HR Consultant for Advancement, Athletics, Finance and Administration, IT Services, the Office of the President, Student Affairs, and Tuck.

 Prior to coming to Dartmouth in 2013, Tye was the Director of Human Resources and Title IX Coordinator at Colby-Sawyer College, a private liberal arts and sciences college located in New London, New Hampshire.
 Tye has held HR leadership and consulting positions in the nonprofit, financial, corporate communications, and fashion sectors in San Francisco, New York City, and Denver.
-A native of eastern Montana, Tye received his Bachelor of Arts in political science at the University of Montana in Missoula, and holds the Senior Professional in Human Resources (SPHR) and the Senior Certified Professional (SHRM-SCP) designations.
-He lives West Lebanon with his husband, Cameron, who works in the Dartmouth Student Financial Services office.
+A native of eastern Montana, Tye received his Bachelor of Arts in political science at the University of Montana in Missoula, and holds the Society for Human Resource Management’s Senior Certified Professional (SHRM-SCP) designation.
+He lives in Hanover with his husband, Cameron, who works in the Dartmouth Campus Billing office.

 Gina Clark des Cognets is the Executive Director in the Office of the Dean at the Tuck School of Business at Dartmouth College.
 Prior to becoming associate dean, she was the Dean's chief of staff, Gina serves as a key adviser on institutional matters, and partners with leadership to develop, implement, and evaluate priorities and initiatives to support Tuck’s mission.
 Over her ten years at Tuck, Gina has served as an Associate Director and Director of Alumni Services, and more recently, as Director of Marketing and Communications.
 In that role, Gina led the successful merger of two teams—creative services and public relations—into a dynamic marketing and communications group, and developed and executed a comprehensive strategy to broadly communicate Tuck’s strategic priorities and key messages with critical audiences around the globe.